-Students on probation during the senior year of medical school are may be required to complete their electives at the SUNY Downstate or a major affiliate hospital, as determined by the APC.
-Extramural (away) electives may be completed only with the prior approval of the student's clinical assistant advisory dean.
-A student on probation for the senior year must meet on a monthly basis with his/ her clinical assistant advisory dean.
+Students on probation during the senior year of medical school may be required to complete their electives at SUNY Downstate or a major affiliate hospital, as determined by the APC.
+Extramural (away) electives may be completed only with the prior approval of the student's clinical advisory dean.
 Academic probation is not routinely noted in the MSPE, unless the Academic Promotion Committee votes to do so because a concern rises to the level the committee feels should be documented.